kran77 - Fotolia

-What do you see as roadblocks developers face in automating all aspects of the Synchronous Data Link Control (SDLC)?
+What do you see as roadblocks developers face in automating all aspects of the software delivery lifecycle (SDLC)?

 Rose: Well, it depends.
 All organizations today want all the pieces in the SDLC automated so they don't need any manual intervention.
 A new company can simply invest in automation at the start.
 To do this three years ago, you would stand up a Jenkins server.
 But now, there's no reason now to do that, and you should try to avoid it, because those which have existing setups in Jenkins face more hurdles in automating.

 What challenges do organizations using Jenkins face in automating the SDLC?

 Rose: We've seen Jenkins environments that have essentially broken under the weight of the increased velocity of software coming out of the application development teams.

 This problem starts with the administration paradigm of Jenkins.
 Jenkins is all built on a plug-in architecture and administered at the server level.
 So, if, for example, as an engineer I need to test the new beta version of Chrome, I have to fill out a ticket, send it into DevOps, and ask them to install that plug-in and that version onto that server so I can test the server or test my particular commit.

 Meet business goals with automated CI and Docker containers